Saeed Mortazavi: Trial

 In late August 2010, Saeed Mortazavi and two judges were suspended from office after a judicial investigation into the deaths of three men from torture detained on his orders following the controversial June 2009 presidential election.
 This stripped him of his immunity as a member of the judiciary.
 On 5 February 2013 a statement posted on the Tehran prosecutor's website announced Mortazavi's arrest.
 Two days later he was released.
-No explanation was given for either the detention or his release at the time.
+No explanation was given for the detention or his release at the time.

 The trial of Mortazavi and two co-defendants began on 26 February 2013.
-Charges against Mortazavi and his former deputy Ali Akbar Heydarifar, and former Judge Hassan Zare Dehnavi include unlawful arrest, filing a false report, and assisting in the filing of a false report.
+Charges against Mortazavi and his former deputy Ali Akbar Heydarifar and former Judge Hassan Zare Dehnavi include unlawful arrest, filing a false report, and assisting in the filing of a false report.
 "There are conflicting reports on whether the three also face murder charges."
 On the opening day of proceedings, the presiding Judge—Siamak Modir Khorasani—announced the trial would be held behind closed doors.